 Library - needed by the compiler - the same for everyone - essential

-Text editor - essential but you already have one
+Text editor - essential but you likely already have one

 Examples - for testing purposes - the same for everyone